dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 blocking significantly reduces the CPU required to perform such strong compression.
 See (#simple-versus-block-coding).

 * Metadata about other packets received should also be included in each block.
 For example, counts of malformed DNS packets and non-DNS packets
-(e.g. ICMP, TCP resets) sent to the server may of interest.
+(e.g. ICMP, TCP resets) sent to the server may be of interest.

+* Data on malformed packets will optionally be recorded.

-It should be noted that any structured capture format that does not capture the DNS payload byte for byte will likely be limited to some extent in that it cannot represent "malformed" DNS packets.
-Only those packets that can be transformed reasonably into the structured format can be represented by it.
+    * Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent "malformed" DNS packets.
+Only those packets that can be transformed reasonably into the structured format can be represented by the format.
 So if a query is malformed this will lead to the (well formed) DNS responses with error code FORMERR appearing as "unmatched".

-* Data on malformed packets will optionally be recorded.
-There are two distinct types of packets that are considered "malformed":
+    * There are two distinct types of packets that are considered "malformed".
+These are packets which can be decoded sufficiently to allow matching with a corresponding query or response ("partially malformed"), and those that cannot ("completely malformed").

-    * Packets that cannot be decoded into a well-formed IP or IPv6 packet, or where a valid DNS header cannot be extracted.
-      A valid DNS header is one where the identifier, flags and codes, and question count words are present and well-formed, and unless the question count is 0 a single question is present in the question section.
-    * Packets with a well-formed DNS header, but well-formed records corresponding to the full count of records specified in each section are not present.
+      To be matched, it must be possible to decode the Primary ID (see (#primary-id)), and, if the DNS message is a query, the Secondary ID
+      (see (#secondary-id)).
+In other words, it must be possible to decode the IP source and destination addresses, the UDP or
+      TCP source and destination ports, the DNS header ID, the DNS header flags/opcode/rcode fields, and, if the DNS message is a query, the entire DNS header and the first question section entry, which implies that in a DNS query QDCOUNT must be at least 1 or the packet is completely malformed.

+    * When processing a partially malformed DNS message, the generated Q/R data item must be populated with the information in the Primary ID, the Secondary ID (if relevant) and the packet timestamp.
+All other fields in the Q/R data item are optional, and so may be omitted.
+Implementations may choose to include individual fields if confident that the field content is correctly decoded.

 Rationale: Many name servers will process queries on a best-effort basis in accordance with Postel's Law, and do not insist on completely well-formed packets.
 Users may wish to be informed of such transactions, or input data that cannot be decoded to even a DNS header and which therefore cannot be meaningfully processed as part of the query/response stream, and may wish to be able to analyse these malformed inputs.
-Therefore these interactions with the name server should be recorded where possible, but flagged as malformed.
+Therefore these interactions with the name server should be recorded where possible. but flagged as malformed.

-QUESTION: Should a valid DNS header include additional conditions?

-* The flags and codes words has valid values for operation code and response code.
-* A query has response code 0.
-* All zero bits are set to 0.

 # Conceptual Overview